 Domo wins decisively.
 If your organization uses diverse data sources (and most enterprises do), Domo’s connector library saves significant time and development resources.
 The difference between 1,000+ and 80 connectors is the difference between “connect in 5 minutes” and “build custom integration over 3 weeks.”

-However, if your data stack is standardized on major databases and Salesforce, Tableau’s connectors are sufficient.
-The connector gap matters most for organizations with heterogeneous data environments.
+If your data stack is standardized on major databases and Salesforce, Tableau’s connectors are sufficient - the connector gap matters most for organizations with heterogeneous data environments.

 Domo was built for real-time operational analytics.
 Tableau was built for exploratory data analysis with periodic refreshes.
 This architectural difference has significant implications.